 Assistantships are available only to full-time, degree-seeking students.
-For more information on a specific type of assistantship please refer to our Policies and Procedures for Assistantships page.
+For more information on a specific type of assistantship please refer to the Policies and Procedures for Assistantships page.

 |Assistantship Appointment||Stipend Support||Work Expectation (hrs/week)*||Percentage of Tuition Supported**|

-- Supported students who enroll in more credits than allowed by their department’s tuition cap are responsible for paying for the extra tuition associated with those extra credits.
+Supported students who enroll in more credits than their department’s tuition cap will support are responsible for paying the tuition associated with those extra credits.
 Please refer to Tuition Caps to determine the maximum number of credits supported by each department.